nayfield/GrazeTen/README.md

-# This is an import of GrazeRSS into Android Studio 3.5.3
+# GrazeTEN - GrazeRSS targeting Android 10

-# See TODO.txt for goals

-This is the GrazeRSS source repository.
+* This is the GrazeTEN source repository.
+* GrazeTEN is based on GrazeRSS, without which GrazeTEN would not exist.

-GrazeRSS is based on the NewsRob project, without which GrazeRSS would not exist.
+* GrazeRSS is based on the NewsRob project, without which GrazeRSS would not exist.
+  * It's turtles all the way down.

-Use of the NewsRob logo and the NewsRob name is not permitted.
+* Use of the NewsRob logo and the NewsRob name is not permitted.

-The rest is provided under the MIT license. http://opensource.org/licenses/MIT
+* The rest is provided under the MIT license.